shadtome/Score-data/README.md

 - Test different modeling approaches, like time series

 ## Instructions for navigating the repo
-Cody, please change this and the following sections according to however you structured the repo.

 ## Conda Enviroment
 Make the conda enviroment by running